alligatormon/alligator/doc/entrypoint.md

 - off

 Enables or disables the ability to make PUT/POST request to the Alligator API for updating the runtime configuration.
 The API documentation is available in the [document](https://github.com/alligatormon/alligator/blob/master/doc/api.md)

+## tls\_certificate
+Default: -\
+Plural: no

+Specifies the path of the server x509 certificate.

+## tls\_key
+Default: -\
+Plural: no

+Specifies the path of the server x509 key.

 # handler
 Default: prometheus\